jw2249a/2017-bayes-audit/2017-code/README.md

 ### Ballot manifest file

 A **ballot manifest file** lists all of the ballot ids for a given collection.
+Each ballot id may be given explicitly, or, if some ballots are organized into a batch with sequential ballot ids, the first ballot id of the batch and the size of the batch may be given.

 It may also indicate their physical location (if it is not already encoded in the ballot id), and give any additional comments about specific ballots.